hashicorp/consul/website/source/docs/guides/consul-template.html.md

 process completes.
 For example, it can restart the load balancer service after a configuration change has been made.

-The Consul template tool is also flexible, it can work with many different environments and workflows.
+The Consul template tool is flexible, it can fit into many different environments and workflows.
 It is the responsibility of the operator to install it in a way that meets their use case or use cases.
 This can mean installing a few instances for the entire cluster or dozens on a single host.